 The court date must be no less than 10 days or later than 17 days from the date that the tenant is served.
 (You must count Saturdays, Sundays, and holidays in calculations but cannot count the service date).
 The landlord and/or an attorney and the tenant(s) must appear on the court date.

 The Petition is a document which must be completed by the landlord and attached to the Notice of Petition and the 14 day notice done in writing which was previously served on the tenant.
+(The attachment of the 14 day notice is required.
 The landlord is to sign this document and sign the verification in front of a Notary Public.

 When the documents are completed and a court date has been provided by contacting the City Court where you are filing documents, and the Judge or Clerk of the Court or an attorney have signed the Notice of Petition, then and only then, can the tenant be served with the Notice of Petition and Petition.

-The Notice of Petition, Petition, and the 14 day Notice, which was previously served on the tenant, must be filed with the Court along with the $45 filing fee.
+The Notice of Petition, Petition, and the 14 day Notice (if applicable), which was previously served on the tenant, must be filed with the Court along with the $45 filing fee.
 The original is filed with the court, a copy for the files, and one for each person being served.

 5. Affidavit of Service (for service of Notice of Petition and Petition)